 ii.
 Wire mesh

-~ The skeleton steel frame is made conforming exactly to the geometry and shape of the structure and is used for holding the wire-meshes in position and shape of the structure.
+~ The skeleton steel frame is made conforming exactly to the geometry and shape of the structure and is used for holding the wire meshes in the position and shape of the structure.

 ~ The skeleton steel consists of relatively large diameter (about 3 to 8 mm) steel rods and which are spaced at 70 to 100 mm.
 It may be tied-reinforcement or welded wire fabric.